Share This With Your Physician! 11 Steps to Prescribing and Using ADHD Medication Effectively

 #1: Share the Facts About Medication and Its Alternatives

 Medication is the primary treatment of choice for ADHD.
 It is not the treatment of last resort when a person has tried literally everything else they can think of.
-Or at least it shouldn’t be — except for someone who has very recent or unstable substance abuse problems, or a medical condition including uncontrolled seizures, untreated cardiovascular disease, or unmanaged bipolar.
+Or at least it shouldn’t be — except for someone who has very recent or unstable substance abuse problems, or a medical condition including uncontrolled seizures, untreated cardiovascular disease, or an unmanaged mood disorder.
 However, once these conditions are under control, medication is the treatment of choice.

 This is not to say that alternative therapies and behavior management techniques can’t help, or that coaching isn’t valuable.
 Those strategies offer non-specific benefits.
 Anyone – with our without ADHD – would do better in a structured, predictable environment than they would in a random, chaotic one.
 Yet the AACAP reviewed 82 studies that treated ADHD without medication, and none were able to demonstrate a detectable, lasting benefit on the core symptoms of ADHD: inattention, impulsivity, and hyper-arousal.